What good looks like

 - Business planning for continuity – have in place good plans in response to your own market research and market position statements.
 How do you fund and manage your contracts?
 Can you diversify your offer based on what’s needed?

-- ‘Get to know me and the person I care for – get to know our family’ – if a carer is experiencing care for the first time, they will need a period to adjust while they get a feel for what works.
+- ‘Get to know me and the person I care for – get to know our family’ – if a carer is experiencing support for the first time, they will need a period to adjust while they get a feel for what works.

 - Measure impact – how do you know your service makes a difference?

-- Make it enjoyable.
+- Make the break enjoyable.

 - Use technology to complement support: Technology can offer peace of mind, but be aware that carers may not feel like they are having a break if they are in constant contact with the person they care for.

-Argenti Care Technology in Hampshire Open
+Argenti Care Technology in Hampshire

-Providers: Hampshire County Council and PA Consulting
+Providers: Hampshire County Council and PA Consulting Open

 Hampshire County Council and the PA Consulting Group-led Argenti Telehealthcare Partnership have developed a telecare service for carers and those that they care for.
 Telecare services include environmental monitoring devices for the person‘s home (e.g. to identify gas leaks or fires), devices to detect whether the person has fallen or is experiencing an epileptic fit, and other communication aids to help carers keep in touch easily with the person they care for, either directly or via a monitoring centre.
 These devices can offer reassurance to families and offer peace of mind if an emergency were to arise.